wireless-power-laboratory/hp8080a/README.md

 ## hp8080a

 Hewlett-Packard 8080A OPT D01 Mainframe, 8081A 8084A 8083A Word Generator, output amp, rate generator 300MHz.
+This unit was made in West Germany in the late 1980s.

 ![image](/images/unit.jpg)

-Unit arrived from Canada, made in West Germany in the late 1980s.
+Unit was purchased 25.09.2024 from a reseller in Canada.
 Unit checked-out okay operationally, then one day it started to smoke...

 ![smoke](/repair/burnt-cap.jpg)